estebanmunchjones2019/academind-next.js-article/Next article.md

-## Adding custom fields:
+## Adding custom fields

-So far, so good, But...**an event should have a date and location**, should't it?
+So far so good, but...**an event should have a date and location**, shouldn't it?

-By default, our new `event` post type doesn't have any fields that let us load these data we want.
+By default, our new `event` post type doesn't have any fields that let us load this data we want.

-Once again, a plugin comes to solve a problem: let's install `Advance Custom Fields`, by `Elliot Condon`.
+Once again, a plugin comes to solve a problem: let's install `Advanced Custom Fields`, by `Elliot Condon`.

 Once installed, let's use it: